RecallGraph/foxx-tracer-collector/README.md

 Neither of these reporters is particularly useful for production setups, but they are useful for debugging purposes.

 More useful (for actual trace capture and analysis) reporters can be found by searching the [NPM registry](https://www.npmjs.com/) for the keyword **"foxx-tracer-reporter"**.
-At the time of this writing, there is a production-ready reporter available for the [Datadog Cloud Monitoring Service](https://www.datadoghq.com/) service.
+At the time of this writing, there is a production-ready reporter available for the [Datadog Cloud Monitoring Service](https://www.datadoghq.com/).
 It is named [foxx-tracer-reporter-datadog](https://github.com/RecallGraph/foxx-tracer-reporter-datadog).

 ### Custom Reporters
 If you don't find a reporter for your specific endpoint, you can easily [write one yourself](https://github.com/RecallGraph/foxx-tracer-reporter-console#writing-your-own-reporter)!